zots0127/Jokewallet/readme.md

 # Jokewallet
 You can create a offline wallet and do some operation.
 0.1

+If I have free time I will complete it.

 I didn't get api still now so I can't do transaction now.

 I was try to use RPC but I can't connectied my bitcoin core so change to this way.